 If you are using a desktop PC, then follow these simple instructions:

 - Google Chrome: Go to Options (denoted by a vertical line of three dots in the top right of the browser) and select Zoom and the percentage you require.

-- Mozilla Firefox: Go to View in your browser and select Zoom, select Zoom Text Only, then select Zoom In.
+- Mozilla Firefox: Go to View in your browser and select Zoom, then Zoom Text Only, then Zoom In.

 - Microsoft Edge: Go to View in your browser and then select Text Size and select the size you require from the drop-down list.